memfault/interrupt/_posts/2023-10-11-mcu-periphral-forwarding.md

 }
 ```

 Using the LLVM API, we can determine the code above does not require instrumentation.
-By analyzing the code, LLVM can identify memory operations that correspond to local PC pointers and exclude them from the instrumentation process.
+By analyzing the code, LLVM can identify memory operations corresponding to local PC pointers and exclude them from the instrumentation process.

-However, for cases where the distinction is unclear, you would need to check every memory address against a set of peripheral address intervals.
+However, for cases where the distinction is unclear, you must check every memory address against a set of peripheral address intervals.
 For example, in the case of the STM32L0 chip, the peripheral registers are located within specific address intervals, such as 0x40000000 - 0x40008000, 0x40010000 - 0x40018000, 0x4002 0000 - 0x4002 63FF and 0x5000 0000 - 0x5000 1FFF.
 By comparing the accessed address with these intervals, you can determine if it corresponds to a peripheral address.

 ![STM32L0 memory map](/img/chip-peripheral-forwarding/memory_map.png)